 This might include:

-- Inductions that include an educational element that provides some basis of the skills, knowledge and behaviours that are core to an Apprenticeship.
+- inductions which include an educational element that provides some basis of the skills, knowledge and behaviours that are core to an Apprenticeship.

 What doesn’t count as off-the-job training?